IFR Flying in Europe

 European IFR flying is really easy 99% of the time - usually much less stressful than VFR where one is hoping for transit clearances through CAS which are sometimes not given and a last-moment re-route is necessary.
 Not to mention having to keep officially clear of cloud...
 The other 1% of the time, IFR brings a high workload, e.g. trying to find some waypoint - especially if they have given the name of the place rather than the ID of the navaid.
 It's a good idea to immediately ask them to spell anything that isn't clear.
 The spelling uses the aviation alphabet: ALPHA, BRAVO...
 ZULU.

-It's a perverse observation that the hardest flight training and the hardest exams are used to give the pilot access to the easiest way to fly...
+It's a perverse observation that the hardest flight training and the most tedious exams are used to give the pilot access to the easiest way to fly...

 I have written up some IFR trips which contain detailed flight planning examples here.

-An excellent in-depth reference manual on European RNAV procedures is here local copy.
+An excellent in-depth reference manual on European RNAV procedures is here.

 The big remaining gotcha in GA is PPR - an airport that requires a prior permission to be sorted out.
 This is a disease which is spreading through Europe.
 Many airports are "Customs PNR/PPR" and some will definitely refuse a landing clearance if this has not been complied with.
 The available ways of contacting the airports are often unsatisfactory, due to the often poor quality of airport directories and similar data in flight planning programs.
 This stuff therefore needs to be taken care of early.
-Means of contacting an airport are: a phone call (often it is necessary to speak their local language; even at international airports only ATC is obliged to speak English); an email, a fax, or the AFTN using the AFPEx AFTN terminal (available only to UK residents).
+Means of contacting an airport are: a phone call (often it is necessary to speak their local language; even at international airports only ATC is obliged to speak English); an email, a fax, or the AFTN using the AFPEx AFTN terminal (available only to UK residents, and rarely works for this purpose).
 Within a given airport, the handling agent(s) is much more likely to maintain a working fax/email than the airport administration office.
-The ACUKWIK airport directory is a good starting point for contact details, though a copy of Navbox also works well.
-The details in Jeppview tend to be out of date.
+The ACUKWIK airport directory or this free directory are good starting points for contact details, though a copy of Navbox also works well.
+The details in the Jeppview Text Pages tend to be out of date.
+I have some notes on these "operational" procedures here.

 Any feedback, reports of dead links, corrections or suggestions much appreciated: